nhduong1203/DemoApp/README.md

 <img src="./images/source_images/example.png" width="900">

 ### Training
 We will create a copy of the original image as an input image, and to create a combination of the original image and the style image, we will make the input image the same as both the original image and the style image as possible.
-To do so, our model will not only perform gradient updates on the weights and bias, but also directly on the input image.
+To do so, the model will not perform gradient updates on the weights and bias but directly on the input image.
 One of the most important is to design the appropriate loss function for this backpropagation.
 The loss function in the current model is design as follows:
 <img src="./images/source_images/loss.png" width="900">

 The loss function will not only be calculated on the output of the model, but also throughout the model after each convolution layer.
 In there: